 Mary lives with her five children and twenty-four other members of the extended family in her tribe’s housing complex on the Tanzanian Maasai steppe.
-The family pays off the Mobisol solar home system in an affordable three-year installment plan via their mobile phone.
-The family uses the system for light, to listen to the radio and to watch TV.
+The family pays for their Mobisol solar home system through an affordable three-year installment plan via their mobile phone.
+The family uses the system for lighting, listening to the radio and watching TV.
 Mary explains: “The children now have bright light to do homework.
-They do not use the kerosene lamp any more, whose fumes made them cough at night.
-We now feel more connected to the rest of the world through radio and TV.”
-For her, another prime benefit of having electricity is that she can charge her mobile phone to reach family members who are out herding the cattle.
+They do not use the kerosene lamp any more, the fumes made them cough at night.
+We feel more connected to the rest of the world through the radio and TV.”
+For her, another main benefit of having electricity is that she can charge her mobile phone to reach family members who are out herding the cattle.

 We’ve come a long way in just seven years, having grown from a two-man startup to a global company with over 750 employees and customers in 12 countries.
 Our vision is to help alleviate poverty by providing sustainable and affordable energy solutions to 20 million people by 2023.
 We aim to identify and develop creative and affordable alternatives to unhealthy, environmentally harmful and expensive fossil fuels.